dyno-might/dyno-might.github.io/_posts/2022-02-14-internet-writing.md

 > I think we often tend to conflate our lived experience of unity with the notion that the whole body has some centralized unitary consciousness.
 The lived experience is a momentary duration, and it doesn't appear to me as a centralized and exclusive instance of consciousness --- there could be multiple others (in the same body) that are inaccessible to "this" consciousness.
 Considered as such, mental disorders, DIDs, and split brains are not violations of unity of an instance of consciousness, but would be a result of "de-harmonization" of different instances of consciousness (due to information blockage and other reasons).

 The idea of sitting down and finding the One Eternal Truth about anything is a fantasy.
 The universe has fractal levels of detail in every direction.
-There are a *lot* of ridiculously smart and well-informed people out there, and some of them will have deeper knowledge and thoughts about basically every facet of every thought you ever have.
+There are a *lot* of ridiculously smart and well-informed people out there, and some of them will have deeper knowledge and insight about basically every facet of every thought you ever have.
 If you can motivate the collective hivemind to pay attention to something you care about, you'd be crazy not to listen.

 Oddly, it seems to me that discussions that fully detach from the original article are on average *better*.
-If that doesn't happen, it's often because people got stuck in fairly boring arguments about minutia.
+If that doesn't happen, it's often because people got stuck arguing about minutia.
 This also happens for detached discussions of course, but they seem to have a better chance of reaching interesting places.

-Aside: Techno-optimism is unfashionable at the moment, but I suspect we still haven't come close to realizing the potential of even the internet technology we had in the 1990s.
+Aside: Techno-optimism is unfashionable at the moment, but I suspect we still haven't come close to realizing the potential of even the internet technology of the 1990s.
 When thousands of people converge on a topic, the collective knowledge *far* exceeds any one person, but our current interaction models don't do a great job of synthesizing it.
 It's a difficult problem, but it's hard to imagine that in a hundred years we won't have more effective ways to interact.

 ## The people who will pleasantly engage with you clearly signal their intention to be pleasant.